Shipper, Receiver, Packer Salary

 - Record data on shipment of packages both inbound and outbound.

 Common Career Paths for Shipper, Receiver, Packer

 Though not the most common occurrence, Shippers, Receivers, and Packers sometimes become Operations Managers, where the average income is $59K per year.
 However, becoming a Shipping & Receiving Lead or Shipping & Receiving Clerk is a more frequent transition for Shippers, Receivers, and Packers.

 Popular Skills for Shipper, Receiver, Packer

-Shippers, Receivers, and Packers seem to require a number of specific skills.
-Most notably, skills in Receiving, forklift, Inventory Control, and Forklift Operator are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
-Skills that seem to negatively impact pay include Picking and Customer Service.
-The majority of those who know Packaging also know Inventory Control.
+Survey results suggest that Shippers, Receivers, and Packers use a fairly large toolkit of professional skills.
+Most notably, skills in Receiving, Inventory Control, forklift, and Forklift Operator are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
+Skills that are correlated to lower pay, on the other hand, include Picking and Customer Service.
+Most people skilled in Packaging are similarly competent in Inventory Control.